-The DEM recently announced $6.4 million in matching grants to help communities reduce flooding, control stormwater, and strengthen climate resilience.
+The DEM recently announced that $4 million in matching grants are available to help communities and organizations protect open space.

 Two bills introduced by Rep. Dennis M. Canario (D-Dist.
 71, Portsmouth, Little Compton, Tiverton) have been signed into law by the governor.

 People are advised to avoid contact with St. Mary’s Pond in Portsmouth because of blue-green algae (or cyanobacteria) blooms in that pond.
 Blue-green algae can produce toxins that can harm humans and animals.

 Senator James “Jim” A. Seveney (D-Dist.
 11, Bristol, Portsmouth and Tiverton) will meet with constituents this weekend at Foodworks Restaurant.

 The Portsmouth Town Council will hear a request for another traffic light at its next council meeting on Monday night at Town Hall.

 The town of Portsmouth is looking for summer employees, as well as a probationary firefighter and Transfer Station attendants.

 People should avoid contact with Melville Pond in Portsmouth due to a blue-green algae (or cyanobacteria) bloom in the pond.